LindenLaboratory/Mini-Projects/README.md

 # Mini Projects
-Small projects that I have made all together in one repository
+Small projects that I have made all together in one repository.
+Each project has an explaination in a triple-quoted string at the top.